gre/gl-react-native-v2/README.md

 # gl-react-native

-OpenGL bindings for react-native to implement complex effects over images and components, in VDOM descriptive paradigm.
+OpenGL bindings for react-native to implement complex effects over images and components, in the descriptive VDOM paradigm.

 More technically, `gl-react-native` allows you to write a [fragment shader](https://www.opengl.org/wiki/Fragment_Shader) that covers a View.
 The shader can render: generated graphics/demos, effects on top of images, effects over any UI content... anything you can imagine!